Is Taiwan's COVID success story in jeopardy? | DW | 18.05.2021

 On May 17, New Taipei City Mayor Hou You-yi raised the city's alert level and warned that people or businesses violating protocols will be penalized.

-Taiwan's success in containing the pandemic put it in fifth place on Bloomberg’s COVID Resilience Ranking.
+Taiwan's success in containing the pandemic puts it in fifth place on Bloomberg’s COVID Resilience Ranking.
 Last year, Taiwan went more than 250 days without reporting any locally transmitted cases.

 The latest outbreak in Taiwan comes after a COVID case cluster broke out at a quarantine hotel near Taiwan's airport last month.